lihaoyun6/ComfyUI-SecNodes_Ultra_Fast/README.md

 ## Known Limitations

 **Mask-Only Inputs**: Using only a mask or bounding box may result in less stable tracking.
 This is due to how the underlying SAM2 and MLLM components process mask and bbox inputs.
-For best results, use multiple coordinate inputs or combine masks/bboxes with coordinate inputs.
+For best results, combine masks/bboxes with coordinate points for more precise control.
-**BBOX Inputs**: Points within BBOX is currently non-functional.
-Just uses BBOX.

 ## Troubleshooting